MikroElektronika/mikrosdk_click_v2/clicks/buzz3/README.md

 ## Example Description

-> This example demonstrates the use of Buzz 3 click boards with PAM8904 for play the Imperial March.
+> This example demonstrates the use of Buzz 3 Click boards with PAM8904 for play the Imperial March.
 PAM8904 is piezo-sounder driver with an integrated Multi-Mode charge pump boost converter from Diodes Incorporated.

 **The demo application is composed of two sections :**